qazmlpok/quivi/README.md

     - Windows uses some tricks to work around inaccurate sleep/timer issues.
 I believe I have a good implementation in place.
     - This is less tested than most other features simply because most manga are not animated.

+# Breaking changes
+- Version 2.0.9 changes how the automatic zoom setting is stored in the configuration file.
+Existing configuration files will still read the old value, but if switching back to an older version of the application, the application will fail to load
+    - Workaround is to manually edit pyquivi.ini to change `fittype = FitType.WIDTH_IF_LARGER` (as an example) to `fittype = 1`
+    - This is likely a one-off; other values that use magic numbers are not planned for a similar switch to text.
+- Version 2.0.9 changes the behavior of the 'Fit x' options in the View header menu to be 'Fit x if larger'.

 # Removed features
 For the most part, existing functionality is being kept intact.
 A few things were dropped either due to difficulty porting the code from Python2 to Python3, or because they aren't needed any more.